 Fred Mitchell, shoemaker

-“The first, for some time, was occupied by Fred Mitchell and his family.
+“The first cottage, for some time, was occupied by Fred Mitchell and his family.
 Fred was a shoemaker.”

-Born in 1832, Fred Mitchell was the elder son of Abraham and Ann (nee Campbell), South Street shoe makers, menders and vendors, and the nephew of Alice Mitchell who had married Mark Attenborough, next door.
+Born on February 6th, 1832, Fred Mitchell was the elder son of Abraham and Ann, South Street shoe makers, menders and vendors.
+His father was a tailor and his mother Ann (nee Campbell) was the daughter of tailor William Campbell who had a shop in the Market Place.
+Fred was also the nephew of Alice Mitchell who had married Mark Attenborough, Fred’s next door neighbour.

 In 1852 Fred married a West Hallam-born girl, Cassandra Lee, daughter of framework knitter George and Judith (nee Wheatley).